 The performance review process is interesting to say the least.
-Many organizations adopt a process of an annual or semi-annual review, despite the moans and groans that go along with it.
+Despite the moans and groans that go along with it, many organizations adopt a process of an annual or semi-annual review.
 Is your performance review honest, effective, and well managed?

-I can provide dozens and dozens of stories and examples of how the process is mismanaged which ultimately leads to the belief that performance reviews are a waste.
+I can provide dozens and dozens of stories and examples of how the process is mismanaged which ultimately leads to the belief that performance reviews are a waste of time and effort.
 I have to admit that if they are not well managed, they probably are not very valuable.
 In extreme mismanagement, they could even be detrimental.

 Unfortunately, often the process is done at the last minute, or supervisors give employees who they favor accolades while blasting someone who did something wrong yesterday as if it represents an entire year of wrong doing.
 All of this is of course, wrong.

 Do you want to know the truth about your performance review?
 Do you want to understand how to improve?